khansamad99/auction-bidding/backend/README.md

 - Configure RabbitMQ clustering for reliability
 - Use reverse proxy (nginx) for load balancing

-## 🤝 API Testing
+## 🤝 API Usage

-Use the provided `test-api.http` file with REST Client extension in VS Code:
+You can test the API endpoints with any HTTP client:

-1. Register a new user
+1. Register a new user via `/api/auth/register`
-2. Login to get JWT token
+2. Login to get JWT token via `/api/auth/login`
-3. Create auctions
+3. Create auctions via `/api/auctions`
-4. Place bids
+4. Place bids via `/api/bids`
-5. Test real-time WebSocket events
+5. Connect to WebSocket for real-time events

 ## 📝 Logging & Monitoring